History of Filipino nurses in the United States

+Since the 1890s, the United States has periodically relied upon Filipino nurses to help meet the needs of the healthcare system.
+This collaboration has been a significant contributor to the migration of Filipinos to the U.S., as Filipino citizens increasingly had personal connections in America.
+Since 1960, more than 150,000 nurses have migrated from the Philippines.

 Early history (1898–1930)

-After the Spanish–American War (1898), Filipinos became US nationals, the US Army trained and recruited Filipinos as Volunteer Auxiliary and Contract Nurses to serve in the Philippines focusing on tropical diseases.
-Several were sent to the US (San Francisco and New York City) for further training and employment.
-In 1907 formalized nursing education patterned on the US curriculum was established in the Philippines to train Filipino nurses.
-A shortage of nurses was evident due to the increase in epidemic of tuberculosis, typhoid and other communicable disease and the advent of World War I. The Pensionado Act (1903) established and legislated a formalized framework to send Filipino pensionados (government subsidized scholars) to the United States for further education and training.
-Some stayed in the US for employment.
-Since that time a continuous influx of Filipino nurses worked in New York City, and made a contribution to the demands of healthcare at that time.
-The Philippine Nurses Association – New York was established in 1928 by the Filipino nurses with the goals of promoting cultural understanding and streamline professional guidance to other Filipino nurses.
+After the Spanish–American War (1898), the U.S. acquired control over the Philippines and conferred U.S. national status upon the islands' population.
+The U.S. Army trained and recruited Filipinos as Volunteer Auxiliary and Contract Nurses to serve in the Philippines, focusing on tropical diseases.
+The hospitals founded served two U.S. interests: treating their soldiers and exporting Western "civilized" culture to the Philippines.
+Several nurses were sent to San Francisco and New York City for further training and employment.
+In 1907, formalized nursing education patterned on the U.S. curriculum was established in the Philippines to train nurses there.
+A shortage of nurses was increasingly urgent due to the epidemics of tuberculosis, typhoid and other communicable disease and the start of World War I. The Pensionado Act (1903) established and legislated a formalized framework to send Filipino pensionados (government subsidized scholars) to the United States for further education and training.
+Some stayed in the U.S. for employment.
+A continuous influx of Filipino nurses worked in New York City, and helped to meet to the demands of healthcare at that time.
+The Philippine Nurses Association – New York was established in 1928 by the Filipino nurses with the goals of promoting cultural understanding and streamlining professional guidance to other Filipino nurses.
 The first president was Marta Ubana, who completed her Bachelor of Science in Teachers College, Columbia University.

+1940s-1970s

+Exchange Visitor Program

+In 1948, Congress passed the Smith-Mundt Act, which created the Exchange Visitor Program.
+The program allowed students and skilled workers to stay in the U.S. for a two-year period to promote cultural exchange.
+While the program was largely intended to counteract propaganda disseminated by the Soviet Union at the outset of the Cold War, it came at a time when the U.S. had again found itself in the midst of a postwar nursing shortage.
+Hospitals quickly began sponsoring Filipino women who had been trained in U.S.-style nursing programs abroad.
+For this reason, despite being open to all countries, the EVP induced a wave of Filipino migration.
+By the late 1960s, Filipino applicants, the vast majority of whom were nurses, made up 80% of participants in the program.